Bouvet-deler/AzureWorkshopForStudenter/docs/tutorial.md

 If you look inside the directory, there are now many new files, where the most important is _function_app.py_.
 This is the file that Azure Functions will run.

-Remove everything that is insde the _function_app.py_ file and replace it with
+Remove everything that is inside the _function_app.py_ file and replace it with

 ```
 import azure.functions as func